bwcompton/EcoAssess/dev/work-log.md

   plan as required behavior at the real-app union point.
 - **Next**: BC retries the problem combination with the fix; if clean, on to real-app mode infrastructure (`ui <- function(request)`, `cfg` list).
+- **Sliver cause narrowed**: BC re-selected the same 2 parcels from the authoritative MassGIS layer in ArcGIS Desktop, exported a shapefile, and ran it through the production app — succeeded cleanly through both `st_union` (in `get.shapefile.R`) and `st_make_valid` (in `getReport`).
+  → The slivers are an artifact of ArcGIS REST geometry quantization, not inherent to MassGIS data.
+The PoC's defensive recipe is in the right place.
+Worth a future spike to see if `arc_select` can request un-quantized geometry and eliminate the issue at source.